SOUTH SCHOOL PARENT TEACHER COUNCIL BYLAWS

 The name of this organization shall be the South School Parent Teacher Council (PTC).

 To promote a strong working relationship between parents, faculty, staff, and school administrators so that all may contribute effectively to the education and development of the students.
 To keep parents informed of the programs and policies of the school.
 To provide a forum for a continuing exchange of ideas between the parents and the school, and to provide support for the educational and enrichment programs in the school, in accordance with the South School administration.

 ARTICLE III.
 POLICIES

 Section 2.
-The name of the PTC, its officers or its membership lists shall not be used in any political, commercial or partisan interest without majority consent of the PTC membership.
+The name of the PTC, its officers or its membership lists shall not be used in any political, commercial or partisan interest.

 Section 3.
 Notwithstanding any other provisions of these articles, the organization is organized exclusively for one or more purposes as specified in Section 501(c)(3) of the Internal Revenue Code of 1986, and shall not carry on any activities not permitted to be carried on by an organization exempt from Federal Income Tax under IRC 501(c)(3)or corresponding provisions of any subsequent tax laws.

 Section 4.
 No part of the net earnings of the organization shall inure to the benefit of any member, trustee, director, officer of the organization, or any private individual (except that reasonable compensation may be paid for services rendered to or for the organization), and no member, trustee, director or officer of the organization or any private individual shall be entitled to share the distribution of any of the organization’s assets on dissolution of the organization.